keyboard_arrow_up

 Banding

-The material, usually wire or nylon, used for wrapping around bales to secure them.
+The securing material, often wire or nylon, used to wrap around bales and keep them tightly bound.

 Compaction